Updated: March 8, 2018

 - to invite you to participate in surveys and provide feedback to us;

 - to better understand your needs and interests;

 - to improve the content, functionality and usability of our Sites;

 - to improve our marketing and promotional efforts; and

 - for any other purpose identified in an applicable Privacy Notice or other agreement between Cargill and you.

 To Whom Do We Disclose Personal Information?

-In some circumstances we give you choices about the ways we collect, use and disclose your personal information.
-If so, we may ask you to indicate your choices at the time we collect your personal information.
-If you have created an account or a personal profile on one of our Sites, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page.
+In some circumstances, we give you choices about the ways we collect, use and disclose your Personal Information.
+If so, we may ask you to indicate your choices at the time we collect your Personal Information.
+If you have created an account or a personal profile on one of our Sites, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page at any time.

 How Can You Access, Update or Correct Your Personal Information?